ecto/duino/README.md

 ###board.digitalWrite(pin, val)

-Write of the following to a pin:
+Write one of the following to a pin:

 ####board.HIGH and board.LOW

 Constants for use in low-level digital writes

 ##led